-So, as November 5th marks the start of National Stress Awareness Week, we take a look at the impact of exercise as a stress reliever, and how making time for a little activity can make way for a lot less stress…
+So, as November 4th marks National Stress Awareness Day, we take a look at the impact of exercise as a stress reliever, and how making time for a little activity can make way for a lot less stress…

 The body likes to move.
 Trust us, it’s what keeps it performing at it’s best!
 Being active increases blood flow around the body, including the flow to the brain.
 By getting in plenty of regular exercise, this blood flow prevents the body from getting sluggish, giving us better focus, concentration and positive thoughts.